 This promotion may very well have ended the heyday of the Texas Longhorn.
 Many of these books were widely read in Britain and Scotland.
 Gentlemen ranchers poured into the American West.
 But most of them had no intention of using the rangy, scrubby longhorns which had built the cattle industry.
 The gentlemen ranchers were there to show those Americans how things ought to be done, so they brought “improved” breeds with them, most notably, the Shorthorn, the Hereford, and the Angus.

 At that time, the American beef industry was really more of a tallow industry.
 During the Industrial Revolution, tallow was critical for making a number of staples ranging from soaps to lubricants.
 The lean Texas Longhorn could not compete in the tallow industry with the British breeds, known for their thick backfat.
-By 1885, most of the longhorns in America had been crossbred to one of the three British breeds.
+By 1885, most of the longhorns in America had been crossbred to one of the three popular British breeds.
 By 1910, the Texas Longhorn was nearly extinct.

 But there were still a few ranchers in Texas who had grown up with longhorns and knew that they were hardier and easier to care for than any of the “improved” cattle.
 Six cattlemen independently set to work building their own herds of Texas Longhorns.
 Another herd was established at Wichita Mountain Wildlife Refuge in Cache, Oklahoma, in 1927, as well as a state herd in Texas in the early 1940s.